 Preparing for an operation

 If you smoke, you should consider giving up before your operation.
 Smoking reduces the amount of oxygen in your blood and increases the risk of breathing and heart problems during and after the operation.
-Your surgical wound will heal more slowly and be more likely to get infected if you smoke.
+Your surgical wound may heal more slowly and may be more likely to get infected if you smoke.
 On average, smokers stay in hospital longer than non-smokers.

 If you cannot turn the pedals due to problems with your legs, it may be possible to use a machine that you turn with your arms.

 Sometimes the exercise test team will suggest an activity programme designed to improve fitness to help you get through your operation safely.

 This would only be if the operation is not an emergency and can be safely delayed.